Deploy a Laravel App

 railway variables --set "LOG_CHANNEL=errorlog"

-Can I deploy with Laravel Sail?
+Can I Deploy with Laravel Sail?

 You may be thinking about using Laravel Sail, which is the standard approach for deploying Laravel applications with Docker.
 At its core, Sail relies on a docker-compose.yml file to manage the environment.